at-karan-sharma/autonomous-desk-esphome/README.md

   </p>

 3. Strip insulation off the 4 relevant inner wires and solder wires to them, making 3-way taps.
-   - I labelled the wire ends with their respective functions because I only had red/black wires on hand :/
 4. (Highly recommended) Create breadboard prototype with cable attached to ESP32 to verify the whole system works.
 Jump ahead to [ESPHome](#esphome-setup) and [Home Assistant](#home-assistant-setup) sections for testing.
    - Pin 16 (RX) of ESP32 is connected by green wire to tapped wire for RX.
    - Pin 17 (TX) is connected by purple wire to the 1N4148 diode, with the darker end (cathode) pointed towards the ESP32 side.
 Other end of diode connects to TX wire.